 The printed version of The Practicing Photographer; 124 pages in length, with 53 essays (each 1 to 2 pages in length) in seven sections.
 (Table of Contents is linked below.)

-We’re trying to find reasonable shipping options for other countries, but right now, all of our options are higher than the cost of the book itself, which seems excessive.
-The book will be available from Amazon in most countries (Amazon.com link), so that might be the best option if you aren’t interested in the ebook (which is also available worldwide.)
-See the ebook page for more information.
+The book is available from Amazon in most countries (Amazon.com link), so that might be the best option if you aren’t interested in the ebook (which is also available worldwide.)

 Need more information?